-Area loads on a two-way spanning grid plane are treated in a special way if the panel is triangular or rectangular, otherwise two-way spanning panels are treated as multi-way spanning.
-For two way spanning panels the angle at each corner is bisected and the intersection of these lines is used to split the panel up in to three of four regions.
+Area loads on a two-way spanning grid plane are treated in a special way if the panel is triangular or rectangular and the simplified tributary areas option is set, otherwise two-way spanning panels are treated in the more general way described below.
+For simplified tributary areas the angle at each corner is bisected and the intersection of these lines is used to split the panel up in to three of four regions.
 For a rectangular panel this leads to the typical "back of an envelope" pattern.
 The load on each these regions is then assumed to be applied to the nearest edge.

-Loads on multi-way spanning panels are assumed to radiate in all directions from the point where the load is applied to result in a load which varies around the edge of the panel.
+Loads on two-way spanning panels are assumed to radiate in all directions from the point where the load is applied to result in a load which varies around the edge of the panel.
 Line loads are considered by dividing the line into a series of short segments each of which can be considered as an equivalent point load.
 Integrating the loading from each of these points gives the loading from the line load.
 Area loads are considered in a similar way but in this case a grid is superimposed on the loaded area.
 The cells of the grid are trimmed (if required) for panel and load boundaries and then the load is considered as set of equivalent point loads.
 As with the line loads the total load is the integral of all the point load contributions.